deboradurek/landing-page-udacity/projects/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+### General Description

+JS Version: ES2015/ES6
+JS Standard: ESlint

+- Manipulation of DOM.
+- Navigation builds programmatically, according to HTML content.
+- Scrolls to sections from navigation bar.
+- Highlights section in viewport and corresponding link on NavBar upon scrolling.
+- Hides fixed navBar after 2 seconds of inactivity.
+- Scrolls to top button when page if bellow fold.